Healthy Homes Assessment Tutira

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords now have to ensure that their Tutira rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rental properties must be fully compliant by 1 July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords are now required to make sure that their Tutira rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties must be completely compliant by 1 July 2024.

-We can evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we will advise you or your property manager about the tasks needed to be completed. requirements to be completed, and offer an evaluation report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager of the tasks needed to be completed. needs to be done and offer the report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements under the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of up to $7,200 plus additional healthy homes related fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for as much as $7,200 and additional healthy homes associated fines.

-Our company is fully independent assessors of rental properties as well as completely qualified to assess both Healthy Homes and Homefit.
+We’re fully independent assessors of rental property, as well as fully certified to evaluate each of Healthy Homes and Homefit.

 Call Now 0800 856 525